databendlabs/databend/website/datafuse/docs/development/how-to-write-aggregate-functions.md

 Noted that the argument `_arrays` is the function arguments, we can safely get the array by index without index bound check because we must validate the argument numbers and types in function constructor.

 The `_input_rows` is the rows of the current block, and it may be useful when the `_arrays` is empty, e.g., `count()` function.

-- The function `accumulate_keys` is similar to accumulate, but we must take into consideration of the keys and offsets, for which each key represents a unique memory address named place.
+- The function `accumulate_keys` is similar to accumulate, but we must take into consideration the keys and offsets, for which each key represents a unique memory address named place.
 - The function `serialize` serializes state into binary.
 - The function `deserialize` deserializes state from binary.
 - The function `merge`, can be used to merge other state into current state.